 Before I get to the comparison, let’s quickly introduce these two hosts.

 Flywheel are another popular managed WordPress host that were founded back in 2012.
-One of the unique details about Flywheel’s positioning is that they’ve always marketed themselves as a solution for WordPress freelancers and agencies who build client sites for a living.
+A unique detail about their positioning is they’ve always marketed themselves as a solution for WordPress freelancers and agencies who build client sites for a living.

 Flywheel were originally an independent host.
 However, they were acquired by WP Engine in 2019.
-If you’re not familiar with WP Engine, they’re the biggest name in the managed WordPress hosting space.
-They’re also the host that we use for this blog — you can read our WP Engine review here.
+If you’re not familiar with WP Engine, they’re the biggest name in the managed WordPress hosting space, and are also the host we use for this blog.
+You can read our WP Engine review here.

-Since the WP Engine acquisition, there has been some standardization between WP Engine and Flywheel in terms of pricing and some other features.
-However, Flywheel and WP Engine are still completely separate platforms with unique feature sets, dashboards, and so on.
+Since the WP Engine acquisition, there’s been some standardization between WP Engine and Flywheel in terms of pricing and some other features.
+However, Flywheel and WP Engine are still completely separate platforms with unique feature sets, dashboards and so on.

-Side note, we also have a post comparing WP Engine vs Kinsta that might interest you.
+Side note, we also have a post comparing WP Engine vs Kinsta that may interest you.

 Comparing the High-Level Features

-Whenever I’m writing about WordPress hosts I never like to spend too long talking about high-level features because you can always find this stuff on the marketing copy.
-However, I think it is useful to quickly run over some comparison tables of key features so that you can see how Kinsta and Flywheel stack up at a high level.
+Whenever I’m writing about WordPress hosts, I never like to spend too long talking about high-level features because you can always find this stuff in the marketing copy.
+However, I think it’s useful to quickly run over some comparison tables of key features, so you can see how Kinsta and Flywheel stack up at a high level.

 - Performance features.

-- Security/reliability features — features that make your site and its data more secure, including tools such as backups.
+- Security/reliability features — those that make your site and its data more secure, including tools such as backups.

 - Development workflow features.